Razorflamekun/shiren-6/content/dungeons/serpentcoil-island.md

     - Make full use of staves and other items to disable enemies while searching for the stairs.
 - Monster-find Bracelet is an immense help for later floors, so always buy it if a shop has it.
     - This bracelet costs 2500 Gitan in this game.
-- Prioritize equipment with high stats instead of focusing on runes (special abilities).
+- Prioritize equipment with high base value instead of focusing on runes (special abilities).
     - Resonance can add to stats, like Katana + Iron Shield = +3 attack and defense.
 - Save any Mapping Scrolls you find for 27-30F instead of using them right away.